2025 Levy Information

 Educational Programs & Operations Levy

-The proposed 2025 EP&O Levy will replace the EP&O Levy approved by voters in 2021 which is set to expire in 2026.
+The proposed 2025 EP&O Levy replaces the EP&O Levy approved by voters in 2021 and expiring in 2026.

-If approved, the 4-year replacement EP&O levy is estimated to collect a total of $43 million from 2027-2030 to provide support for educational programs and daily operations, including teaching, instructional support, school counselors, school nurses, school supplies, athletics and extracurricular activities, and transportation.
+The 4-year replacement EP&O levy is estimated to collect a total of $43 million from 2027-2030 to provide support for educational programs and daily operations, including teaching, instructional support, school counselors, school nurses, school supplies, athletics and extracurricular activities, and transportation.

 This 4-year EP&O replacement levy is not a new tax and would provide 18% of SHSD's total operating budget.